ejh516/symbionts.org/README.md

 ## Importing Data

-Genbank and EMBL rich, annotated sequence files can be loaded into the database using the importSequence.py script in the tools folder.
-By default, the data will be imported into the MongoDB instance that is running on the default port, and into a database called "symbiont" and a
+Genbank and EMBL rich, annotated sequence files can be loaded into the database using the `importSequence.py` script in the tools folder.
+By default, the data will be imported into the MongoDB instance that is running on the default port, and into a database called "symbiont".
+The genome sequence and metadata will be stored in the "genome" collection and data on genes and other sequence features in the "genome.features" collection.
+Genome IDs (as specified in the sequence file) must be unique.
+If the file contains multiple sequences, the first is assumed to be the genome, and subsequent sequences are treated as associated plasmids.

 ## Web interface